We build impact bridges that vertebrate society and strengthen social impact institutions globally.

 IB Impact

-Direct Debt, FIL
+Direct Debt, F.I.L.

 Impact and commitment to positive social change are at the core of Impact Bridge and it is a privilege to serve on their advisory board."